 There are two templates you can use depending on your preference.
 This individual Arm 3-D Star Template is painting or decoration where each arm of the star must be decorated separately.
 This is what I used for my star as you can see each arm is stamped and the pattern does not extend to other arms.
 This Full Front 3-D star Template is easier to work with but you only have the option of decorating the whole side at one time.
 The templates include various sizes to choose from.

-Instructions for Making a 3-D Star (with variations)
+How To Make A 3-D Star (with variations)

-2. You may decorate as a flat surface if stamping.
+Step 2 – Decorate template.
 Paint has the possibility of cracking so I suggest you fold before spray painting or adding dimensional elements.

-3. Fold both the center lines and tabs as directed.
+Step 3 – Fold both the center lines and tabs as directed.

-4. Add glue dots to all tabs.
+Step 4 – Add glue dots to all tabs.
 If using the individual arm template, shape the arm and stick the tabs to the appropriate side firmly so that each individual arm is shaped before assembling the full star.

-7. Spray with a paper stiffener or aerosol starch if desired.
+Step 7 – Spray with a paper stiffener or aerosol starch if desired.

-Star Tree Topper Project
+DIY Christmas Tree Star Topper Project

 Grab our free series "Weekend Home Projects that will Transform Your Life"